-- Make sure smoke alarms are installed on each level of your home and outside all sleeping areas.
+- Install smoke alarms on each level of your home and inside and outside sleeping areas.

-- Test them monthly and replace the batteries at least once a year.
+- Test them monthly and replace alkaline batteries at least once a year.

 Plan Your Escape

-Planning fire escape plans around one’s capabilities is a key element to fire safety!
+Developing a fire escape plan around one’s capabilities is a key element to fire safety!

-- Know at least two exits from every room.
+- Have at least two exits from every room.

-- If you use a walker or wheelchair, check all exits to be sure they can go through the doorways.
+- If you use a walker or wheelchair, check all exits to be sure that you can go through the doorways.

 - Unless instructed by the fire department, never use an elevator during a fire.

-The leading cause of residential fire deaths among older adults is careless smoking.
+Careless smoking is a leading cause of home fire deaths among older adults.

-- If you must smoke, never smoke in bed or near an oxygen source, gas stove, or other flammable object.
+- If you must smoke, never smoke in bed.

 - Don’t overload electrical outlets or extension cords.